Tutorial: Transform Operations¶

 SurfaceNormalAlignmentModifier |

-Align rotation to match a surface normal. |
+Align rotation to a surface normal. |

 GravityAlignmentModifier |

-Align rotation to the gravity direction. |
+Align rotation to gravity. |

 TiltByVelocityModifier |

-Tilt in the direction of movement based on speed. |
+Tilt in the direction of motion. |

 LookAtModifier |

-Rotate to face a target point or direction. |
+Face a target point or direction. |

-Animation and Oscillation¶
+Animation and oscillation¶

 | Modifier | What it does |